Should Your Small Business Become an S Corporation?

 Pros of S Corporation Status

-No Corporate Tax: The biggest attraction of this business owner is the tax advantages.
+No Corporate Tax: The biggest attraction of this to a business owner may be the tax advantages.
 The profits and losses of the business pass through to the corporation owner's personal income tax.
 Like a Limited Liability Company, the tax "pass-through" allows you to avoid "double taxation".

 Reduce Taxable Gains: Selling your business can be part of your retirement strategy.
 An S corporation could have reduced taxable gains when the business is sold.